Gregory Villemin Murder: What Led to His Tragic End?

 Did Bernard Laroche Kill Gregory?
 Did Murielle Help Him?

 However, there is more to the story of Murielle’s involvement with Laroche, where they both possibly murdered Gregory.
 This is where things get interesting.
-A nurse who treated Murielle’s diabetic mother in the early 1980s testified that she taught Murielle how to administer the insulin.
+A nurse who treated Murielle’s diabetic mother in the early 1980s testified that she taught Murielle how to administer insulin.
 However, the nurse cannot remember whether this lesson was imparted before or after Gregory’s murder.
-For her part, Murielle has maintained that she did take the bus home from school and did not see Laroche at all on that day.
+For her part, Murielle maintained that she had taken the bus home from school and had not seen Laroche that day.
 However, a neighbor of the Villemin family has stated that a mustachioed man and a girl fitting Laroche and Murielle’s descriptions were seen outside the Villemin house on the day Gregory was taken and killed.

 Did Michel Villemin Kill Gregory?

 Judge Simon’s investigation revealed that two or more people were involved in the murder of Gregory.
 In fact, he strongly believed that one person picked Gregory from his home, whereas another threw him in the river.
-If one were to believe that theory, it won’t be too preposterous to assume that Gregory’s uncle, Michel, was involved in the murder too.
+If one were to believe that theory, it wouldn’t be too preposterous to assume that Gregory’s uncle, Michel, was involved in the murder, too.
 This theory is strengthened further when you consider the fact that the raven knew the inner details of the Villemin family.
 Only someone very close to Jean-Marie could have known those details.
-Which means, the raven was either a close family member or he/she was getting intimate details from a family member.
+This means that the raven was either a close family member or he/she was getting intimate details from a family member.
 Combine that with the fact that Michel was extremely nervous during his interview with Judge Simon, it is difficult to not imagine Michel having some part to play in the murder.

 In conclusion, the murder of Gregory Villemin might go unsolved, but as far as the suspects who were brought in, Bernard Laroche and Murielle Bolle perhaps deserved closer looks in the interest of justice, which might have happened, if Lambert had not taken the case away from the local police.